Application & Selection

 The admission criterion has several different elements that will be weighted:

-- Number of credits taken at Mid account for 10% of the total score.
+- Number of credit hours taken at Mid (20% of total)

 Applications will be available on the Mid web site.
 Applications will be available on January 1.
 The application deadline for the Fall admission cycle is May 1 of each year.

-With the new selective admission process, students will be able to apply to the MA program immediately after completing their prerequisite course work.
+With the new selective admission process, students will be able to apply to the MA program immediately.
 If accepted, they will begin the program the following Fall semester.

 Yes.
 The student’s final admission to the MA program is pending the result of the criminal background check and a clear random drug screen.
 Students MUST be aware that any applicants who have a felony or certain misdemeanors will NOT be admitted to the MA program.

-Medical Assistant Program Applications should be completed as prerequisite classes are being finished.
 The MA Program Director will receive the application upon completion and assess the student’s eligibility for program entrance.
-Those students with prerequisites completed (or in the process of completion) will receive a letter of admission, information regarding the criminal background check/fingerprinting/random urine drug screen and how to proceed to be seated in the Medical Assistant Program for the current Fall admission cohort.
+Accepted students will receive a letter of admission, information regarding the criminal background check/fingerprinting/random urine drug screen and how to proceed to be seated in the Medical Assistant Program for the current Fall admission cohort.

 MA Student graduation rates remain high; however the current changes in the health care needs of the surrounding medical communities have changed in relation to the entry-level medical assistant.